 The Clinical Laboratory Science prograrm is dedicated to fulfilling the motto of the School of Allied Health Professions, "To Lead, To Heal, To Serve" through providing academic and clinical experiences where students strive for excellence in their work, integrity, and ethical relationships that help contirbute to the health and well-being of patients.

 The Clinical Laboratory Science (CLS) program is part of the School of Allied Health Professions at Loma Linda University.
-The goals of the school and the department as are follows:
+The goals of the CLS department are as follows:

 1. To provide opportunity, instruction, and guided experience by which the student may acquire the basic knowledge and attain the skills essential to the practice of a chosen profession.